SoftHebb: Bayesian Inference in Unsupervised Hebbian Soft Winner-Take-All Networks: Introduction

-Here we construct "SoftHebb", a biologically plausible WTA model that is based on standard rate-based neurons as in ANNs, can accommodate various activation functions, and learns without labels, using local plasticity and only feed-forward communication, i.e. the properties we seek in an ANN.
-Importantly, it is equipped with a simple normalization of the layer's activations, and an optional temperature-scaling mechanism \citep{hinton2015distilling}, producing a soft WTA instead of selecting a single "hard" winner neuron.
+\paragraph*{Our contributions.} To this end, here we present a mostly theoretical work on Hebbian WTA networks.
+We construct ``SoftHebb'', a biologically plausible WTA model that is based on standard rate-based neurons as in ANNs, can accommodate various activation functions, and learns without labels, using local plasticity and only feed-forward communication, i.e.\ the properties we seek for efficient learning that is compatible with DL in ANNs.
+Importantly, SoftHebb is equipped with a simple normalization of the layer's activations, and an optional temperature-scaling mechanism \citep{hinton2015distilling}, producing a soft WTA instead of selecting a single ``hard'' winner neuron.
 This allows us to prove formally that a SoftHebb layer is a generative mixture model that objectively minimizes its Kullback-Leibler (KL) divergence from the input distribution through Bayesian inference, thus providing a new formal ML-theoretic perspective of these networks.
+An important corollary that we derive is that the layer minimizes its cross-entropy with the input distribution.
 We complement our main results, which are theoretical, with experiments that are small-scale but produce intriguing results.
-As a generative model, SoftHebb has a broader scope than classification, but we test it in simulations on the tasks of recognizing MNIST handwritten digits and Fashion-MNIST fashion products.
-First, we confirm that SoftHebb is more accurate than a hard-WTA model.
-Second, we validate that it minimizes a loss function (cross-entropy) even though it has no access to it or to labels during learning.
-In addition, likely owing to its Bayesian and generative properties, the unsupervised WTA model outperforms a supervised two-layer perceptron in several aspects: learning speed and accuracy in the first presentation of the training dataset, robustness to noisy data, and increased robustness to one of the strongest white-box adversarial attacks, i.e. projected gradient descent (PGD) \citep{madry2017towards}, and without any explicit defence.
+As a generative model, SoftHebb has a broader scope than classification, but we test it on image classification tasks.
+Surprisingly, in addition to overcoming several inefficiencies of BP, the unsupervised WTA model also outperforms a supervised two-layer perceptron in several aspects: learning speed and accuracy in the first presentation of the training dataset, robustness to noisy data and to one of the strongest white-box adversarial attacks, i.e.\ projected gradient descent (PGD) \citep{madry2017towards}, and without any explicit defence.
 Interestingly, the SoftHebb model also exhibits inherent properties of deflection \citep{qin2020deflecting} of the adversarial attacks, and generates object interpolations.